The Woods Are Full of Cuckoos

 The Woods Are Full of Cuckoos is a 1937 Merrie Melodies cartoon directed by Frank Tashlin.
 The short was released on December 4, 1937.

 Plot

-The cartoon starts with an owl named "Owl Kott" (satirizing Alexander Woolcott's Town Crier radio program) giving an introduction to the festivities.
+The cartoon starts with an owl named "Owl Kott" (satirizing Alexander Woollcott's Town Crier radio program) giving an introduction to the festivities.
 This is followed by a Ben Bernie caricature called "Ben Birdie", feuding with "Walter Finchell".
 The same spoof was used in the cartoon The CooCoo Nut Grove (1936).
-Walter Winchell had a well-publicized feud with Bernie at the time, which, like Jack Benny's "feud" with Fred Allen, was faked for publicity purposes – Bernie and Winchell were actually good friends.
+Walter Winchell had a well-publicized feud with Bernie at the time, which, like Jack Benny's famous "feud" with Fred Allen, was faked for publicity purposes – Bernie and Winchell were actually good friends.